 My Diagnosis Journey

-I was diagnosed with Gastroparesis in 2018 after showing symptoms of it for most of my life.
-Unfortunately due to other conditions I have in late Winter 2019 my gastroparesis got a lot worse and my symptoms have continued to progress.
-Gastroparesis is basically partial or total paralysis of the stomach, which leads to nausea, vomiting, vomiting undigested food from hours or days prior, severe bloating, stomach pain, and in rare cases it can lead to death due to complications from malnutrition.
+I was diagnosed with gastroparesis in 2018 after showing symptoms of it for most of my life.
+Unfortunately, due to other conditions I have, my gastroparesis has gotten a lot worse since then and my symptoms have continued to progress.
+Gastroparesis is basically partial or total paralysis of the stomach, which leads to nausea, vomiting, vomiting undigested food from hours or days prior, severe bloating, stomach pain, and in rare cases, it can lead to death due to complications from malnutrition.
 Gastroparesis, like a lot of rare diseases, doesn’t have a cure.
 There are simply ways to manage the disease and hopefully improve or maintain quality of life.
-There are times I don’t show many symptoms of gastroparesis, and there are other times where I flare up and I can’t eat solid food for weeks at a time.
+There are times I don’t show any symptoms of gastroparesis, and there are other times where I flare up and I can’t eat solid food for weeks at a time.
 This can be really dangerous, it's not fun or safe to be starving for weeks on end.
-I am writing today to give you some tips and tricks on how to get through flare ups of Gastroparesis, and the foods I eat (more like drink) to get me through safely.
+I am writing today to give you some tips and tricks on how to get through flare ups of gastroparesis, and the foods I eat (more like drink) to get me through safely.